 - have been awarded a relevant bachelor’s degree and provide evidence of appropriate professional experience and duration, or

 - sufficient practical, professional and scholarly experience at an appropriate level.

 You are required to provide a portfolio if you have not completed a Bachelor of Māori Visual Arts with Massey University.

-You must also provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.
+You must also provide copies of all official academic transcripts for studies taken at all universities other than Massey University.